jaime-olivares/vscode-yuml/README.md

 No settings yet.

 ## Dependencies
-This extension only depends on [viz.js](https://github.com/mdaines/viz.js), which is installed automatically.
+This extension only depends internally on [viz.js](https://github.com/mdaines/viz.js), which is installed automatically.
-No other product or library is needed and thus the installation process is quietly simple.
+No other product or library is needed and thus the installation process is quietly simple across platforms.

 ## Internals
 The following activity diagram depicts the principal steps to generate the UML diagram: